luxrota/www.luxrota.com/src/pages/index.md

 Lux Rota raises applications with human-like intelligence.
 Our fresh neuro-technology is inspired by the architecture of the neocortex in the human brain.
-Our semantic applications self-learn on sequences of streaming time-series data.
+Our semantic applications self-learn patterns from time-based data streams.

 ## Projects